Wednesday of Week 3 of Easter – Gospel

 Yet Jesus intensely wants to share that Bread, that nourishment with us.

-Indeed, it is the will of my Father, that everyone who looks upon the Son and believes in him, shall have eternal life.
+This is indeed the will of my Father, that all who see the Son and believe in him may have eternal life…

 Let us open our hearts today so that Jesus can fill them with his life-giving love.
 For he says: